webcipher101/recon-map/README.md

 >>> it will take 15-20 minutes to complete a task , depends on your (target) and also on internet or pc speed.

->>> while sudmain enumeration it will open shodan.io and censys.io with your target search results in browser ,check it out.
+>>> while subdomain enumeration it will open shodan.io and censys.io with your target search results in browser ,check it out.
 >>> checkout all outputs in your target named folder.